We Welcome Collaboration

 I study expert judgment and decision making using field data.
 More information can be found at my personal website: etangreen.com.

-Learning and decision-making
+Social cognition and decision-making

 ELIZABETH JOHNSON, PHD

-Senior Fellow, Wharton Neuroscience Initiative
+Senior Fellow, Wharton Neuroscience Initiative (The Wharton School)

 My research focuses on vision and visual behavior, spanning from physiological approaches in animal models in the retina and early visual cortex to using eye tracking to investigate how human observers look and navigate through the world, how these processes unfold over time and with experience, and the role of social cognition and decision-making in these processes.
 I have a long-time interest in how our perception of visual art informs how we see.